thescientist13/HP_Stuff/content/Harrypedia/magic/dark/Horcruxes.md

   spit, or is the horcrux a true "fragment" - that is a very small part of the whole?
 If the former, how much of the soul must remain anchored to earth to prevent the death of the whole?
+* Along the same lines as the prior point, what would it take for a horcrux to show up on the Marauder's Map?
+It would be interesting to know, though of course we do not, if Tom showed up during Harry's first year.

 [^220714-2]: Works that posit this:
     * MK-ONE. _[The Weapon](https://www.fanfiction.net/s/7251416)_